 4. Portrait Foundation Tints

 The color of the human skin is composed of various colors.
 The skin may have a base of pink, peach, brown, red, green, orange, or blue.
-The skin hue will vary with the nationality and indoor or outdoor lifestyle of the individual.
+The skin hue will vary with the individual's nationality and indoor or outdoor lifestyle.

-- Use very light strokes and fill the portrait drawing with one of these mentioned colors.
-The pencil may be moved vertically, horizontally, cross-wise or in a circular pattern in order to achieve a smooth and blended application.
+- Use light strokes and fill the portrait drawing with one of these mentioned colors.
+The pencil may be moved vertically, horizontally, cross-wise, or in a circular pattern to achieve a smooth and blended application.
 Cover all of the exposed skin areas.

-- Add a second layer using white, tan, light or medium shades of brown, gray, or black.
+- Add a second layer using white, tan, light, or medium shades of brown, gray, or black.
 Again, apply very lightly.
 Make a judgment call with each layer as to when it is to your liking.
-The pencil may be moved vertically, horizontally, cross-wise or in a circular pattern in order to achieve a smooth and blended application.
+The pencil may be moved vertically, horizontally, cross-wise, or in a circular pattern to achieve a smooth and blended application.

-- Analyze the character and personality in the portrait: Will this person be a redhead, blonde, brunette, gray, black hair?
+- Analyze the character and personality in the portrait: Will this person have blonde, brunette, gray, or black hair?

 - Analyze the background features, if any: This determines the color of the person's hair and wardrobe.

 - Start coloring the background first: Similar to painting, start with the background and color forward.

 - Skin color: Will you use peach, pink, tan, light brown, blue, ruddy, yellow, red, or black?

 - Add finishing touches.